-See Professional Cooperative Education for more information.
+See the Professional Cooperative Education webpage for more information.

 What is The Washington Center?The Washington Center (TWC) offers qualified UMass Lowell students the opportunity to work in any one of dozens of fields in private, public and non-profit organizations in Washington, D.C.
 The TWC experience goes beyond internships to give you the professional development, connections and guidance you'll need to pursue a fulfilling career.